Palestinian prisoners' hunger strikes: 1995

 Between 17 June and 6 July 1995, several thousand Palestinians prisoners in Israeli custody took part in a hunger strike demanding the inclusion of the release of Palestinian prisoners in the Oslo Accords negotiations.
 The hunger strike was accompanied by a number of solidarity demonstrations across the Occupied Palestinian Territories, including a West Bank-wide general strike.
 The hunger strike ended after Oslo Accords negotiators agreed on a gradual release of Palestinian prisoners under the supervision of the Israeli government.

 1997

-In October 1997, Itaf Alayan, a Palestinian Islamic Jihad member, was arrested by Israeli forces while travelling to the funeral of a PIJ terrorist.
-She was subsequently detained in the Neve Tirtza Women's Prison without being charged of any offence under administrative detention rules.
-During her detention, she held a hunger strike in protest over her detention and the Israeli government's use of administrative detention.
+In October 1997, Itaf Alayan, an activist with the militant group Palestinian Islamic Jihad, was arrested while on her way to a memorial for a slain leader of the movement.
+She was subsequently held in Neve Tirtza Women's Prison under administrative detention rules without charge, prompting her to launch a hunger strike against her arrest and the practice itself.
 The hunger strike, which lasted for forty-three days, was the longest individual hunger strike by a Palestinian in Israeli custody at that point, and would hold the record until 2012.
 Alayan was released from detention in January 1998.

 2000

-A significant hunger strike was held by Palestinians in Israeli custody between May and June 2000.
+On 1 May 2000, almost 1,000 of the 1,650 Palestinian prisoners being held in Israeli prisons at the time participated in a month-long hunger strike, in protest against "arbitrary treatment by prison officials, substandard prison conditions, prohibitions on family visits, use of solitary confinement, poor medical care, and Israel's refusal to release all the categories of prisoners specified in its agreements with the Palestine Liberation Organization (PLO)."
+Mass demonstrations in solidarity with the prisoners erupted throughout the areas of Palestinian self-rule in the days following, culminating in a mass protest on 15 May (the anniversary of the Nakba) and ending on 18 May, with 7 Palestinians killed and 1,000 injured.
+In addition, 60 Israelis were also wounded.
+The hunger strike was ended on 31 May after Israeli prison authorities promised to review the complaints and ease restrictions on visitations.
+A report by the Israeli government released in June 2001 on conditions in the Shatta prison noted that the living conditions were "particularly harsh" in the wing where prisoners from the Occupied Palestinian Territories were held, and concluded that the exposed tents and filthy bathrooms in which prisoners were housed and bathed were unfit for human use.